The Suckless From Scratch Project

 if you have an EFI or UEFI system you don't need to have a third party bootloader since the kernel can act as one, learn about EFISTUB.

-if this is your case you can have multiple kernels that can be read as bootloaders, then you can choose wich system to boot by manually typing it in your efi shell. to "install" your kernel in the efi partition just format one fat32/vfat partition and move your kernel "vmlinuz" to the EFI directory inside of said partition. preferably adding the .efi extension. as an example, i have my efi partition mounted in /boot/efi so, i will move my "vmlinuz" file to /boot/efi/EFI/sfs.efi sfs standing for Suckless From Scratch.
+if this is your case you can have multiple kernels that can be read as bootloaders, then you can choose which system to boot by manually typing it in your efi shell. to "install" your kernel in the efi partition just format one fat32/vfat partition and move your kernel "vmlinuz" to the EFI directory inside of said partition. preferably adding the .efi extension. as an example, i have my efi partition mounted in /boot/efi so, i will move my "vmlinuz" file to /boot/efi/EFI/sfs.efi sfs standing for Suckless From Scratch.

 2.34.1.
 EFISTUB